saarw/simple-container-monitor/README.md

 # Docker Container Monitor with Notion Integration

-Single-file TypeScript application that monitors Docker containers and posts their CPU and memory usage every minute to a Notion Page so you can view them in the Notion mobile app.
+A single-file TypeScript application that monitors Docker containers and posts their CPU and memory usage every minute to a Notion Page so you can view them in the Notion mobile app.

 ## Setup
 Create a Notion integration: